Two controversies regarding the recording sessions:

 It is difficult to understand how two trips from New York to Nashville could have been conflated in Kooper's memory into a single trip (or alternatively how a single trip of nearly a month could be remembered as lasting only a week to ten days).
 Nonetheless, plenty of other evidence does support the notion of two separate sets of sessions.

-Robertson's 2016 autobiography, Testimony, while seeming at times to betray a somewhat shaky memory of events 50 years in the past, makes a convincing case that (1) there were indeed two sets of recording dates in Nashville, and (2) that Robertson was not present at the first set.
-So if that really is Robertson playing lead on "Visions Of Johanna", he must have dubbed it on later, most likely at the March sessions.
+Robertson himself, in his 2016 autobiography Testimony, while seeming at times to betray a somewhat shaky memory of events 50 years in the past, makes a convincing case that (1) there were indeed two sets of recording dates in Nashville, and (2) that he was not present at the first set.